pip-webui2/pip-webui2-nav/README.md

 **Application bar breadcrumb** shows title or several titles that reveals the user’s location in a website or Web application.

-**Application bar primary actions** shows extra icons in application bar and processes click on its.
+**Application bar primary actions** shows extra icons in application bar and processes click on them.

 **Application bar secondary actions** shows icon and dropdown menu with links.